Property Valuation Services Corporation (PVSC)

 We are governed by a Board of Directors and led by Chief Executive Officer Kathy Gillis.

 We employ approximately 120 people that live and work in over 60 communities across the province.
-In 2018, we shifted to a predominantly work-from-home model, but we also have offices in Dartmouth, Truro, and Sydney.
+In 2018, we shifted to a predominantly work-from-home model, but we also have offices in Dartmouth and Truro.

 What We Do: